Ileana Leonidoff: Italian career

 In 1917, Pisarevskaya, now using the stage name of Ileana Leonidoff, was chosen by Anton Giulio Bragaglia to appear in his silent film Thaïs.
 For her film debut, Leonidoff portrayed the Countess Bianca Stagno-Belincioni, who is involved in a love triangle between Thaïs and the Count of San Remo.
 Subsequently she appeared in a series of films directed by Aldo Molinari, including Saffo (1918), Venere (1919), Il mistero di Osiris (1919) and Giuditta e Oloferne (1920), as well as in Attilla (1918) directed by Febo Mari and as Eusebia in Giuliano l'Apostata (1920) directed by Ugo Falena.
 In all, Pisarevskaya made seventeen film appearances between 1917 and 1922, when she left film to return full-time to dancing.
 Even during the time she was making films, Leonidoff continued to dance, performing in 1918 for the opening of the Galleria L'Epoca in Rome and in 1919 performing original dances at the Teatro Costanzi, as well as in a production of Carmen.

-In 1920, Leonidoff and Molinari found the Leonidoff Russian Ballet, in which Molinari handled the costuming and scenery, and Leonidoff choreographed the plays they selected.
+In 1920, Leonidoff and Molinari founded the Leonidoff Russian Ballet, in which Molinari handled the costuming and scenery, and Leonidoff choreographed the plays they selected.
 That same year, Leonidoff married Giuseppe Massera, and used the name Leonidoff-Massera for some performances.
 As an introduction to their ballet, the pair offered The Swan Dance at a party on 22 May 1920 with a positive reception.
-The formal debut of the company followed on 28 May 1920 at the Teatro Quirino di Roma where Leonidoff performed five dances: Canzoni Arabe (Arab Songs), Fantasia indiana (Indian Fantasy), Foglie d' Autunno (Autumn Leaves), Pirrica and Sèvres de la Vieille France.
-After touring for the summer, the ballet corps returned to Rome and performed at the Teatro Costanzi adding two new choreographies, Scherzo veneziano (Venetian Scherzo) and Fiaba russa (Russian Fables), to much acclaim.
+The formal debut of the company followed on 28 May 1920 at the Teatro Quirino di Roma, where Leonidoff performed five dances: Canzoni Arabe (Arab Songs), Fantasia indiana (Indian Fantasy), Foglie d' Autunno (Autumn Leaves), Pirrica and Sèvres de la Vieille France.
+After touring for the summer, the ballet corps returned to Rome and performed at the Teatro Costanzi, adding two new choreographies, Scherzo veneziano (Venetian Scherzo) and Fiaba russa (Russian Fables), to much acclaim.
 The following year, Leonidoff Ballet toured Italy, performing in Bologna, Milan, Palermo and Venice.
 The tour was repeated for those cities in 1922 and added venues in Brescia, Florence and Turin.